dark-voyage/bsba/source/genemator/index.md

 <img src="/img/genemator/avatar.jpg" style="height: 200px; width: 200px; border-radius: 50%; margin-bottom: 15px" />

 Hello dear visitor!
 I'm Sokhibjon Orzikulov who is famous as <b style="color: #42d2ca"> **三·Genemator** </b>.
-I'm Senior Full-Stack develop and I can code in programming languages like C, C++, Java, Kotlin, Python, JavaScript (EcmaScript 2019).
+I'm Senior Full-Stack developer and I can code in programming languages like C, C++, Java, Kotlin, Python, JavaScript (EcmaScript 2019).
 Mainly, I code in Python which offers various useful features for me.
 Also, I can design 3D driven video & photo.
 I prefer Cinema 4D as 3D engine and Adobe Products for editing purposes.
 In addition, I can create musics or tones for my projects.
 Currently, I study as student of Westminster University in Tashkent.
 Yes, as you guess I'm Uzbek.